It’s time for 0.39 and this release has some amazing new features!

 - Weather: Forecast (@Tommatheussen)

 - Device tracker - ASUSwrt: Added support for alternate SSH ports in AsusWRT (@swbradshaw)

 - Zoneminder: Add camera mjpeg stream support (@mnoorenberghe)

 - Restore: Restore_state helper to restore entity states from the DB on startup (@kellerza)

 - Sensor - Darksky: Add ‘entity_picture’ to Darksky component (@aronsky)

 - Media Player - Samsungtv: Add support for waking up Samsung TVs over the network (@justin8)

 - MQTT: Convert MQTT platforms to async (@pvizeli)

-- tests/components/device_tracker/test_init.py: Restore for device_tracker (@kellerza)
+- tests/integrations/device_tracker/test_init.py: Restore for device_tracker (@kellerza)